AI Search and Local SEO: How Google Business Profiles Influence Visibility

 You don’t need hundreds of photos, but you should have enough to give a complete picture of your business.
 Profiles with at least 15 photos see higher engagement across clicks, calls, and direction taps than those with fewer images.

 Aim for a mix of photos that show your storefront, team, products, services, and real customer experiences.
-A short video can also help you stand out and build early trust with new visitors.
+Aim for a mix of photos that show your storefront, team, products, services, and real customer experiences.

 A well-optimized profile is only effective if it stays current.
 Google’s AI looks for profile completeness and consistent activity.